wchak/rotated_monogenic/README.md

-An implementation of rotated monogenic decomposition of 2-D signal $`g`$.
+An implementation of rotated monogenic decomposition of 2-D signal $g$.

 Let $`\theta \in [0, 2 \pi)`$.
 Denote the Riesz kernel $`r_l`$ and Riesz transform $`R_l`$ as
 ```math